If you’re a first time mom, you may be anxious to feel any signs or symptoms as confirmation of your pregnancy.

-Most women won’t experience any tale-tale signs of pregnancy until after her first missed period which is typically 4 weeks from her last menstrual cycle.
+Most women won’t experience any tale-tale signs of pregnancy until after their first missed period which is typically 4 weeks from their last menstrual cycle.

 Early pregnancy symptoms are very similar to what you may feel during a your menstrual cycle, so don’t get too nervous or excited by any similar feelings right after intercourse.

 It’s likely just your menstrual cycle or other normal feelings from everyday life.

 If you’re trying to get pregnant or worried about becoming pregnant, you will be heightened to any changes in your body and may falsely attribute those to pregnancy.

 Just stay calm and patient until more time has passed.

 And if you are trying to get pregnant, be sure to note the start date of your last period and the date of your first missed period.

 This will give you and your doctor more information as the pregnancy progresses or as you continue to try.